 6. Short Game is more important:

-Idea is to reach the target in minimum number of shots.
-Similarly in Debt Collections, the idea is to recover maximum money with minimum number of contacts.
+The idea is to reach the target in a minimum number of shots.
+Similarly, in Debt Collections, the idea is to recover maximum money with the minimum number of contacts.

 7. Buy a good golf set: Not the cheapest one, not the costliest one